Last Update: June 2020

 Going up this sacred mountain does however require some planning ahead.
 The local authorities only allow 150pax per day on the mountain and in high season these permits sell out quickly.
 The easiest way to plan ahead is to use a local agent to handle all logistics.
-ABCtours and Amazing Borneo are well connected and specialized in Mount Kinabalu tours.
+Amazing Borneo is well connected and specialized in Mount Kinabalu tours.

 If you weren’t able to secure a mountain permit then trekking Kinabalu national park at the mountain’s base is a good alternative.
 You’ll still be able to trek at an altitude of 1500m which actually has the perfect temperature.
 Pick up a trail map at the info center and choose one of eight well marked trails.
 Mind you, you’ll be trekking in a Unesco world heritage site!
 If you need to recover afterwards then head for the Poring hot springs to soak in a hot sulfuric mineral bath that claims therapeutic powers.

 Hey! why not add not some extra adventure and excitement by also conquering the highest via ferrata in the world?

 For a better understanding of the indigenous ethnic groups in Sabah you can visit the Mari-Mari cultural village.
 I know, the village has all the signs of a tourist trap, but it’s still interesting to learn about the Kadazan-Dusun, Bajau, Lundayeh, Rungus and the once headhunting Murut.
 They put on a show, dressed up in their traditional costumes and showcase their traditional houses and crafts.